aws-samples/serverless-coffee-workshop/instructions/content/4-Advanced/order-ddbmetrics-handling-rules/_index_.en.md

 2. Choose **Rules**.
 Choose **Create rule**.
 3. In Step 1 of the wizard:
-- For the Name, enter *OrderManagerWaitingCompletion*.
+- For the Name, enter *OrderMetrics-DynamoDB*.
 - For *Event bus*, enter `Serverlesspresso`.
 - Choose **Next**.
 ![Rule Configuration](/images/se-mod4-rule.png)